bcdev/snap-cawa/src/main/resources/doc/cawa_processing_system.rst

 The IdePix Pixel Classification Module
 --------------------------------------

-IdePix (Identification of Pixels) is a pixel classification tool developed by BC, which is used in a variety of projects i.e. for cloud screening.
-It was used in the GlobAlbedo project to perform the pixel classification for the MERIS and VGT L1b products used as input for the BBDR retrieval.
+IdePix (Identification of Pixels) is a pixel classification tool which has been developed by BC and is continuously being improved for a variety of projects.
+It was e.g. used in the GlobAlbedo project to perform the pixel classification for the MERIS and VGT L1b products used as input for the BBDR retrieval.
 The underlying algorithms were described in detail in the GlobAlbedo ATBD [reference] and validated in the frame of the GlobAlbedo project [reference: GlobAlbedo_FVR_v1_2 (2013): GlobAlbedo Final Validation Report.
 V1.2, 16 July 2013.]